LukeMotti/GITHUB_GETTING_STARTED/README.md

 applicable to Fortran and python.

 ### Mastering Issues
-GitHub issues are to keep track of tasks, enhancements and bugs for your projects.
+GitHub Issues are to keep track of tasks, enhancements and bugs for your projects.
 This is expained in [Mastering Issues](https://guides.github.com/features/issues/).

 ## GitHub Desktop Guide